Zenoleader/MGS-Bot/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 # **DEVELOPMENT TEAM:**

-**Zeno#2951**- CEO & founder of Mountain Gaming, Programs in JS & LUA, lead developer of Mountain Gaming Discord bot & FLOOR IS NEON RED on Roblox.
-Epic programmer🧑‍💻
+**zenoytleader**- CEO & founder of MGS, Programs in node.js, LUA, HTML, & CSS.
+Lead developer of MGS Discord bot & FLOOR IS NEON RED.

-**oof.png#2521**- Co-founder of Mountain Gaming, Programs in LUA, Devloper(scripter) for FLOOR IS NEON RED on Roblox.
+**ploof.png**- Co-founder of MGS, Programs in LUA, Devloper for FLOOR IS NEON RED.
 BreadMaster🍞

-**Purplecake613#4099**- Co-founder of Mountain Gaming, Devloper(builder & scripter) for FLOOR IS NEON RED on Roblox and Mountain Gaming Studios Discord bot. urg burg cheese meese🧀
+**hayleepurplecake**- Co-founder of MGS, Devloper for FLOOR IS NEON RED and MGS Discord bot. urg burg cheese meese🧀

-**ninjaxp30#4203**- Developer(builder) for FLOOR IS NEON RED on Roblox
+**ninjaxp30**- Developer for FLOOR IS NEON RED.

-**DannyCool65#3214**- Developer(Builder) for FLOOR IS NEON RED on Roblox
+**DannyCool65#3214**- Developer for FLOOR IS NEON RED on Roblox.

 Want to join Mountain Gaming Studios?
 Refer to here: [MGS Applications](https://github.com/Zenoleader/MGS-Bot/blob/main/.github/Issues%20Template/Applications.md).
 We thank you for checking our studio out!! 👍